AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Sometimes its argued that repetition is negated by compression algorithms (like gzip) which servers use before sending responses.
 However, HTML and the JSON-ish payload are two different formats, so the repetition is obfuscated enough that the double data still makes an noticeable impact on bandwidth.

-We now have a complete list of 5 different definitions for "render":
+With all that said, we now have a complete list of 5 different definitions for "render", providing an accurate mental model!

 <dl class="dictionary-entry">
   <dt class="dictionary-term">rend·er</dt>